degatchi/Blockchain-Alpha/readme.md

 ---

+# Crypto law (Not legal advice)
+- Say your token is worthless, then it is not classified as a security.
+- *refer to legal folder*

+---

 # Getting into blockchain development
 1. First, learn the fundamentals of Javascript (watch a video on yt and just experiment).
 This is vital to understand as Solidity, smart-contract testing, web3 frontend, bot creating and other languages will be using the core concepts and syntax of JS.
 2. Once you've got a solid understanding of JS's core concepts, jump into https://cryptozombies.io/ + https://solidity-by-example.org/.
 These will teach you the fundamentals of Solidity development, allowing you to write EVM compatible contracts and grasp a good idea of how contracts are written.